FMecha/battlegear/docs/sidebs/sbs2_car.md

   * Color: High-Flash Two-Tone
   * Unlike in *Battle Gear* games, the Levin in this game is the 2-door/coupe model.
   * Trim changed to "GT" in *Side by Side Special* (although the "Apex" decal is still impliable in the textures), and in Type-Zero era *Battle Gear*, the Levin and Trueno swapped trim levels (GT Apex/GTV).
-  * According to the developers, the AE86s have a "full-tune 7A-GEU replacement".
-Toyota never made an engine designated like this, so it would have been custom build consisting of 7A-FE block and crank mixed with 4A-GE heads and pistons mated with custom connecting rods.
+  * Dev-described tuning: "fully tuned 7A-GEU swap".
+(Toyota never made an engine designated like this, so it would have been custom build consisting of 7A-FE block and crank mixed with 4A-GE heads and pistons mated with custom connecting rods.)
   * In *Evoluzione RR* update, the AE86s now has a six-speed transmission.

 # Toyota AE86 Trueno GTV